-The University of Exeter looks after a rich collection of twentieth-century literary papers of more than thirty writers and poets with links to the South West of England, including those of Daphne du Maurier, Charles Causley, William Golding, Ted Hughes, Agatha Christie and Henry Williamson.
-The close proximity to one another often led to friendships and literary collaboration.
-Examples of this can be found in the archive collections we hold, in particular within correspondence, which overlaps in several cases.
+The University of Exeter looks after a rich collection of literary papers of more than thirty writers, poets and playwrights with links to the South West of England.
+Our collections also include several working libraries of South-West writers.
+The close proximity between writers in the South West often led to friendships and sometimes literary collaboration.
+Examples of this can be found in many of the archive collections described below, in particular within correspondence, which connects a number of the archives.

 Further information about the Frances Bellerby collections can be found on the archives catalogue.

 Sir John Betjeman (1906-1984) was a poet, writer on topography and architecture, broadcaster, and Poet Laureate (1972-1984).
 He published poetry and pieces on topography and architecture, and obtained a job at 'The Architectural Review' in 1930.
 Betjeman succeeded Cecil Day Lewis as Poet Laureate in 1972, a position which he held until his death.
 He was knighted in 1969, awarded a CBE in 1960, and a CLitt in 1968.
 He had a lifelong love of Cornwall, which is reflected in his work, and he died at his home in Trebetherick in 1984.

 Archive collections relating to John Betjeman include draft poems, correspondence and archive materials from the John Betjeman Library.